radius-project/docs/docs/content/guides/recipes/howto-author-recipes/index.md

 ### Step 5: Register your Recipe with your environment

-Now that your Recipe template has been stored, you can add it your Radius environment to be used by developers.
+Now that your Recipe template has been stored, you can add it your Radius Environment to be used by developers.
 This allows you to mix-and-match templates for each of your environments such as dev, canary, and prod.

 {{< tabs "rad CLI - Bicep" "rad CLI - Terraform" "Bicep environment" >}}